masnwilliams/bbr.gg/README.md

 To get the app running locally:

 - Clone this repository to your local machine using `git clone https://github.com/masnwilliams/bbr.gg.git`
-- Navigate into the cloned repository using `bbr.gg`
+- Navigate into the cloned repository using `cd bbr.gg`
 - Install the required dependencies using `pnpm install`

 Then, you can run the development server: